bashierd97/Systems-Programming/StatementParser/README.md

 parser.tab.h <br />

 ## Compiling and Executing
+### Compile Instructions:
-Compile Instructions: To compile this program utilizing the makefile, the user can just enter "make" in the command line and the program will compile and execute the 'parser' executable.
+To compile this program utilizing the makefile, the user can just enter ```make``` in the command line and the program will compile and execute the 'parser' executable.
 The executable will create the output 'parsed.txt' file.

 If they wanted to manually compile the program and create the 'parser' executable: <br />
 To compile bison file: <br />